aws-samples/configuring-sagemaker-training-jobs-with-hydra/README.md

 ![Solution Architecture](./media/architecture.drawio.svg)

+1. The Data Scientist can iterate over the algorithm at small scale in a local environment, adjust parameters and test the training script rapidly without the need for Docker or SageMaker (see "Run Locally" section in Epics)

-1. The Data Scientist builds and pushes the docker image to the Amazon ECR repository `hydra-sm-artifact`.
+2. Once happy with the algorithm, the Data Scientist builds and pushes the docker image to the Amazon ECR repository *hydra-sm-artifact*.

-2. The Data Scientist either runs the script [start_sagemaker_training_job.py](/scripts/start_sagemaker_training_job.py) or [start_sagemaker_hpo_job.py](/scripts/start_sagemaker_hpo_job.py) which initiates the SageMaker training job.
-For the regular training job, the adjusted config gets written to the Amazon S3 bucket `hydra-sample-config`.
+3. The Data Scientist either runs the script [start_sagemaker_training_job.py](/scripts/start_sagemaker_training_job.py) or [start_sagemaker_hpo_job.py](/scripts/start_sagemaker_hpo_job.py) which initiates the SageMaker training job.
+For the regular training job, the adjusted config gets written to the Amazon S3 bucket *hydra-sample-config*.
 For the HPO job, the default configuration set in the config folder is applied.

-3. The SageMaker job pulls the docker image reads the input data from the data bucket and either fetches the config from the config bucket or uses the default config.
-After the training, the job saves the output data to the Amazon S3 bucket `hydra-sample-data`.
+4. The SageMaker job pulls the docker image reads the input data from the data bucket and either fetches the config from the config bucket or uses the default config.
+After the training, the job saves the output data to the Amazon S3 bucket *hydra-sample-data*.

 # Setup

 In this section we describe how you can setup the sample solution.
 Note that this also includes instructions to set up the basic AWS resources (e.g. SageMaker role, S3 bucket,...).
-Setting them up is optional as may wish to use your existing resources.
-Moreover, the repository uses pre-commits hooks (see `.pre-commit-config.yaml`) to facilitate high code quality.
+Setting them up is optional as you may wish to use your existing resources.
+Moreover, the repository uses pre-commits hooks (see [.pre-commit-config.yaml](/.pre-commit-config.yaml)) to facilitate high code quality.
 It is also not part of the core solution.

 ## Requirements